The First Book of Songs (1597): Music

 The instrumental piece is the duet for lute "My Lord Chamberlain, His Galliard (an invention for two to play upon one lute)".

 Words

 Most of the lyrics are anonymous, but the authors of a few of the songs have been identified, for example, Fulke Greville to whom the first number Vnquiet thoughts has been attributed.

 Audiences hearing Dowland's songs in contemporary pronunciation often miss hearing rhymes that worked well originally (for example, die/sympathy in Come Again).
 In recent years, there has been interest in reviving the original pronunciation of the texts.
 An important scholar in this field is the linguist David Crystal, who as well as being involved in OP performance at Shakespeare's Globe has worked on song lyrics.

 Sequel

 In his address to the "courteous reader" at the beginning of the book, Dowland announced his intention to publish more songs.
-The Second Book of Songs appeared in 1600.
+In 1600 the Second Book of Songs was published (using a different team: George Eastland, publisher and Thomas East, printer).

+The First Book continued to be published, although Peter Short, the original printer, died in 1603.
+The third edition of 1603 was printed by his widow Emma.